MrStevenFeldman/AmazonDash_IFTTT/README.md

       From any host in any zone with source MAC <DASH MAC> To any host in wan Refuse Forward
     ```

-### Through the terminal
+### Terminal configuration

 1. Configure scripts
     In dash_listner.sh replace the url with the url from your recipe

-2. Install scripts to the router
+2. Install scripts on the router
   ```
     cp dash_listener.sh /bin/
     cp dash_service /etc/init.d/